Skip to navigation Skip to main content

 Custom Filenames

-Don’t like those hash ids?
+Don’t like the hashes used in output file names?
 Make your own!

 // Define custom filenames for generated images